 Websites with more tutorials

-This website has a tutorial with links to 40 + ways to manipulate fabric and put into a quilt block.
+manipulate fabric and put into a quilt block.
 Many could be used in art quilts.
-And 5 you tube videos on fabric manipulation

 This web site has three fabric manipulation tutorials